Sleep Apnea Mouth Guards

 Sleep apnea experts are now recommending use of this type of mouthguard for mild cases or when using a CPAP machine has proven to be too much of a problem.
 That means it is a good option for all but higher risk patients.

-Benefits of Sleep Apnea Mouth Guards
+Benefits of Using a Mouth Guard for Sleep Apnea

 - Reduces or stops Snoring